Facebook redesigns its web and mobile apps

 Every user in the U.S. will gain access to the refreshed clients starting today, with other regions to follow in the coming months.
 CEO Mark Zuckerberg called it “the biggest change to the app and website in the last five years.”

-Additionally, there’s a new Meet New Friends feature that lets folks reach out to strangers from Groups they’re a part of or who share common interest, and on Marketplace, Facebook’s peer-to-peer shopping hub, users can make payments and handle shipping through the social network.
-(Facebook says it’s also exploring ways to let buyers ask questions and place orders of Facebook Live streamers without leaving the live broadcast.)
-Also new: a there’s a local Events tab that shows what’s around you, including businesses and groups.
+Additionally, there’s a Meet New Friends feature that lets folks reach out to strangers from Groups they’re a part of or who share common interest, and on Marketplace — Facebook’s peer-to-peer shopping hub — users can make payments and handle shipping directly through the social network.
+(Facebook says it’s exploring ways to let buyers ask questions and place orders of Facebook Live streamers without leaving the live broadcast.)
+Also new: a there’s a local Events tab that shows what’s nearby, including businesses and Groups.

-Elsewhere, within job-seeking Groups, there’s templates enable employers to post job adverts.
-Gaming Groups have a chat feature that lets members create subthreads for topics they have in mind.
-And Members of Health Support Groups can ask admins to “post on their behalf in order to protect their privacy around sensitive topics.”
+Elsewhere, within job-seeking Groups, there’s templates for job adverts.
+Gaming Groups gained a chat feature that lets members create subthreads for topics they have in mind.
+And Members of Health Support Groups can now ask admins to “post on their behalf in order to protect their privacy around sensitive topics.”

 “You’re … going to be able to see and connect with groups that you care about,” said Zuckerberg, “and it all adds up to this feeling that Groups are now at the heart of the experience, just as much as your friends and family.
 Now … you’re going to be able to see and connect with your friends [everywhere].”